 One thing we did notice in the concept art is that it looks like Test Track may be leaving its combustable engine roots and moving into the EV era.

-As far as the ride system and vehicles, don’t expect anything to change there.
-The first two versions of the attraction have used the same cars and track, and we expect that to stay the same here as well.
-For example, in the art we can see a scene where the car is going up a hill with a curved road that looks like the one currently in the ride.
+The first two versions of the attraction have used the same cars and track, and we expected nothing less here again.
+For example, in the art we can see a scene where the car is going up a hill with a curved road that looks like the one currently in the ride, just with a darker exterior paint.

 I’m not going to go into all the reasons here, but that version of the ride was infinitely better than the one we have now which is a stripped-down shell of the original attraction and pretty boring until you get to the final high speed stage.